sedramerkhan/SMNotes/README.md

 It is a simple task management app.
 Used Technologies:
-Room DB, Dagger-Hilt, KSP (Compose Navigation Library) ,MVVM, Flow, Lottie Animation.
+Room DB, Dagger-Hilt, Compose Destinations,MVVM, Flow, Lottie Animation.

 ## Built with
 * Kotlin